layer-3/clearsync/docs/interfaces/IBlacklist.md

 ## IBlacklist

-Interface describing functionality of blocking accounts from transferring tokens.
-This limitation is going to be applied only to hackers and malicious users, who was confirmed to had stolen funds from any exchanges.
+This feature is blocking transfers of reported stolen funds from exchanges or engaged in malicious activities.

-In order to ensure that no individual can manipulate user funds, it is necessary to assign specific roles to different accounts.
+To safeguard user funds against any potential manipulation, specific roles are assigned to different accounts.
-One account with a particular role should be authorized to blacklist other accounts, while another account with a different role should be authorized to burn funds.
+One account is authorized to blacklist other accounts while another account is authorized to burn funds.
-This separation of responsibilities between two different accounts mitigate the risk of misuse of this functionality.
+By dividing these responsibilities between two different accounts, the risk of misuse of this functionality is reduced.

 ### blacklist